jochenalt/Pentapod-Design/docs/navigation.md

 <img width="500"  src="../images/navigation-find-dark-holes.png"/>

 Now we find out if the hole is not only dark but also scary.
-For that purpose, we define the scaryness *s* by the integrated reciprocal distance to the wall over 360°.
+For that purpose, we define the scaryness *s* by the integrated reciprocal distance to the wall over 360°. *r* is the radius of the robot.

 <img width="200"  src="../images/scaryness-formula.png"/>

+This term sums up the reciprocal of the area between the foot print of the robot and the walls circle describing the robot, i.e. returns a value describing how close the walls are.
-The more scary, the closer are all walls.
-The highest scaryness value is achieved within a circular hole with no entry.
+The closer the walls, the bigger gets the scaryness *s*.
+The highest scaryness value of 1.0  is achieved within a circular hole that represents the foot print of the robot.

 To implement that in an efficient manner, we